Mastering Performance Testing with JMeter: A Comprehensive Guide

 JMeter is open-source software which is freely available and can be customized to fit your specific testing needs.
 Many organizations that offer software testing services rely on JMeter to conduct thorough performance and load testing, ensuring applications can handle expected traffic and function correctly under stress.

-benefits of JMeter
+benefits of Apache JMeter

 Setting Up JMeter